kdvolder/chatter/README.md

 Running from STS:
 -----------------

 Import the app as 'exsiting maven projects'.
+Select all three app in the Boot Dash View.
+Click the 'Start' button.

-When you run the apps locally, each app must be assigned different local ports.
-In the boot-dash, select each app and click the pencil icon.
-Assign a port by overriding the `server.port` property.
+Note: When you run the apps locally, each app must be assigned different local port.
+The apps are already set up so they satisfy this requirement.
+The 'web-ui' app just runs on the default port (8080).
-We suggest setting the 'chatter-log' and 'chatter-bot' apps `server.port=0`.
-This will instruct spring-boot to pick a port dynamically.
-Leave the 'chatter-web' as default, and it will run on port 8080.
+The two other apps have `server.port=0` in their application.yml files.
+This instructs spring-boot to pick a port dynamically.

-When ports are selected properly, you can select all three apps in the dash and click the 'start' button.
+### Note: Why do we need to pick port for the headless apps?

+This is because spring-cloud-stream implicitly turns the app into a webby app.
+Some useful info is being served on actuator endpoints.
+For example, try accessing `/health` and see what it returns.